Orama-Interactive/Pixelorama-Docs/docs/extension_system/extensions_api.md

 - **ValueSlider** `create_value_slider()`

-    - Returns a new ValueSlider.
+    - Returns a new `ValueSlider`.
 Useful for editing floating values.

 - **ValueSliderV2** `create_value_slider_v2()`

-    - Returns a new ValueSliderV2.
+    - Returns a new `ValueSliderV2`.
 Useful for editing 2D vectors.

 - **ValueSliderV3** `create_value_slider_v3()`

-    - Returns a new ValueSliderV3.
+    - Returns a new `ValueSliderV3`.
 Useful for editing 3D vectors.

 MenuAPI